Emergency lighting is a lighting fixture with a battery pack that turns on automatically when a building experiences a power failure.

 What is EMIoT?

-EMIoT is a network emergency lighting service that covers buildings emergency lighting requirements over a 5-year period.
+EMIoT is a network emergency lighting system and service that covers buildings emergency lighting requirements over a 5-year period.
 Furthermore, EMIoT provides buildings managers and owners with transparency by providing real-time test results and retesting capabilities online.

 The EMIoT network service agreement covers: